MilanKacar/milankacar.github.io/_posts/2024-9-30-blog17_stack_with_increment_operation.md

 ---
 layout: post
 title: "#17 1381.
-Design a Stack With Increment Operation 🚀 "
+Design a Stack With Increment Operation 🚀"
 categories: [LeetCode, Programming]
+difficulty: Medium
+tags: [Array, Stack, Design]
 ---

 Hey 😄 Today, we'll be solving an interesting stack problem: designing a stack that supports **increment operations** in addition to the usual `push` and `pop`.
 Ready?
 Let’s dive in!